BNortonnul/1.4.7-thing/README.md

 #Day 4- December 1:
 The day began by completing script which would allow for resizing the images.
 We then implemented the merging images script, which was successful.
 We then began to tweak the code to allow more functionality.

+#Day 5- December 5:
+The day began where we left off tweaking the code.
+We began making changes to our merging colors script to add better functionality.